CodeYourFuture/syllabus-archive/js-core/week-04/lesson.md

 in.

 A function is a block of code designed to perform a particular task.
-A function is executed when it is "invoked".
+A function is executed when it is _"invoked"_.

 The syntax of a function looks like this: